 Geography is a flexible subject about the real world outside the classroom.
 It integrates many other subject areas such as Biology, Economics, History, English, Mathematics, Physics, Chemistry, Environmental Sciences and information Technology.
+Geography has been identified as a "facilitating subject" or an "open doors" subject.
+These are preferred subjects that the Russell Group of Universities have identified as opening up a wide range of options for university study.
 It is a subject, which can be studied at university (as a science, arts or economics degree) or in conjunction with a multitude of other subjects.